 There are some inconveniences that come along with Invisalign, though, that you should be aware of.
-First, although you only have to brush and floss your teeth with INvisalign, you have to do it a lot more often.
+First, although you only have to brush and floss your teeth with Invisalign, you have to do it a lot more often.
 Every time you take your aligner out to eat or drink, you have to brush and floss before putting your aligners back in.
 For some adults, this is a benefit.
 By making it harder to snack between meals, Invisalign makes it easier to lose weight.
 Plus, you might find it easier to stay hydrated when you’re skipping coffee and coke in favor of plain water for most of the day.

-Also, you should know that it might take a little while to get used to speaking with your aligners in.
+Also, you should know that it might take a little while to learn to speak with your aligners in.
 Once you get adapted, they’re fine, but until then, you might be a little awkward in conversation.

 Considering the Option

 If you want to consider switching to Invisalign, there are several things we should discuss.
 First, Invisalign can’t do all the movements that traditional braces can accomplish.
-If you want to switch to Invisalign, it’s best to get those unique visits out of the way first.
+If you want to switch to Invisalign, it’s best to get those unique movements out of the way first.
 However, with new Invisalign techniques, it is more capable of advanced tooth maneuvers than ever.
-This switch works best if it’s planned from the start, but it can still be managed if we’re trying to switch horses midstream.
+This switch works best if we plan it from the beginning, but we can still manage it if we’re trying to switch horses midstream.

 Next, consider the cost.
 It’s a lot more expensive to make the switch midway through than it is to do either from the beginning.